binance-chain/docs-site/docs/match.md

 ## Match Time

-Candidates would be matched right after one block is committed (except midnight block).
+Candidates would be matched right after one block is committed.
 Each block has one round of match.

 ## Match Logic

 The below matching logic would be applied on every listed token pairs.

 - The match only happens when the best bid and ask prices are 'crossed', i.e. best bid > best ask.

 - There would be only 1 price selected in one match round as the best prices among all the fillable orders, to show the fairness.

 - All the orders would be matched first by the price aggressiveness and then block height that they get accepted.